oh4d/blog/_posts/2020-03-12-Migrate-fluxcd-repo-from-helm2-to-helm3-with-zero-downtime.md

 ## Why I couldn't use helm 2to3 plugin

-the helm team created a plugin which is supposed to help you migrate your released from helm2 to helm3.
-If you are using fluxcd to manage your cluster, this tool is helpless because your changes will conflict with the chart source, and overwritten by the flux operator on the next sync cycle. :cry:
+the helm team created a plugin which is supposed to help you migrate your released from helm2 to helm3. **BUT** if you are using fluxcd to manage your cluster, this tool is helpless because your changes will conflict with the chart source, and overwritten by the flux operator on the next sync cycle. :cry:

 ## <a id="move">Upgrading Steps:</a>